jsr66/Machine_Learning_Algos_from_Scratch/Movie_Recommendation_w_Probabilistic_Matrix_Factorization/README.md

-This project builds and trains "from scratch" a movie recommendation system using probabilistic matrix factorization (PMF) on user data from the MovieLens dataset.
+This project builds a movie recommendation system "from scratch" using probabilistic matrix factorization (PMF), trained on user data from the MovieLens dataset.